 You'll spend lots of time at sport organisations and recreation centres, getting industry knowledge and making valuable contacts.

-A Bachelor of Sport and Recreation from AUT is a highly respected and recognised qualification which opens many doors for employment in this fast growing, diverse industry.
+Delivered in partnership with Auckland University of Technology (AUT), this Bachelor of Sport and Recreation is a highly respected and recognised qualification which opens many doors for employment in this fast growing, diverse industry.

 Upon successfully completing the requirements you'll receive the award of: